wnodom/abc/apps/abc/205-class-and-style-bindings/workshop.md

-# Workshop for this step
+# Workshop

-* Highlight a video when the user clicks (selects) it.
+Highlight a video when the user clicks (selects) it.